 It’s a wonderfully versatile recipe that can be adjusted to your liking.
-Play around with the grains—we often use spelt flour instead of wheat or for half of the wheat.
-I also like to grind oats in the food processor to make oat flour, which can be added in for half of the wheat or spelt flour to increase soluble fiber.
+Play around with the grains—we often use spelt or oat flour for half of the wheat flour.
 When I say “wheat,” I am referring to white whole wheat flour; it’s one of those grains that you should keep on hand because you can use it in virtually any recipe that calls for flour.
-And while it’s a type of whole wheat flour, its taste and texture is more like white flour.
+And while it’s a type of whole wheat flour, its taste and texture are more like white flour.

 I usually make this with plain kefir, but buttermilk or any other cultured milk will do as well.
 Using cultured milk helps to make these pancakes fluffy and gives them a distinct taste.
 It also makes them virtually lactose-free and therefore, easier to digest for many of us.

 Typically I make it with 3 eggs, but 2 or 4 eggs work well too.
 Adjust it to your family’s needs (my kids don’t love plain eggs, so upping the eggs in pancakes or waffles is one way to get some more of the egg’s nutrition into them).